fbpx

 Ukraine

-show planned for spring of 2025
+show planned for November-December 2025

 I plan to have twelve paintings that are exact replicas of Ukrainian embroidery patterns, like the one featured above.
+All of the paintings are listed below and clicking on their titles or images will take you to a page devoted to each painting including accompanying animations and an audio album for each.

 I aim to develop systems relating the music to the designs, their encoded meanings, and the creative process used in developing them – the ancient codes.
-I definitely felt the affect of methodically drawing out these designs – the rhythm of it had an affect – calming for sure.
-I plan to have apps running on this website under each design, replaying it.
-Until that is built, there will be video replays of the animation.
+I definitely felt the affect of methodically drawing out these repetitive designs – the rhythm of it had an affect – calming for sure.

 If you feel like supporting this project there are very good prints available.
 And there are of course, the paintings themselves.